Whole Wheat Sourdough Bread Recipe

 - Making sourdough bread has helped bring a rhythm to my life, and you will find that making bread becomes both a way to care for those at your table and a way to center yourself.
 I also derive tremendous joy in giving a loaf away every week.\

 - The health benefits of sourdough bread are at multifold.
 Here are some of the most important:

 - Sourdough fermentation breaks down the phytic acid in the dough, freeing up the nutrients.
 Without sourdough, many nutrients are not bioavailable.
 So, bread baked with commercial yeast is less nutritious than sourdough bread.

 - Sourdough fermentation almost completely breaks down wheat gluten making the bread easy to digest and beneficial for the gut.

 - Sourdough bread has a much lower glycemic index than other bread, (allowing you to save your sugar for a delicious berry tart or chocolate chip cookies!)

 - Sourdough bread has a longer shelf life.
 Mine usually lasts at least a week stored in a heavy brown paper bag on the counter.

 Using organic heritage wheat in your bread also contributes to healing the soil in our communities.
-As more people switch to these grains, farmers will convert their crops to pesticide- and irrigation-free varietals.
-These grains pull carbon from the air and distribute it under ground, where it has a good purpose: nourishing the soil which grows our wheat and in turn nourishes our families and protects our air and water.
+As more people switch to these grains, farmers will convert their crops to pesticide and irrigation free varietals.
+These grains pull carbon from the air and distribute it under ground, where it has a good purpose: nourishing the soil which grows our wheat that in turn nourishes our family and protects our air and water.

 Please email us at firstname.lastname@example.org if you have questions about baking your own bread at home.